 “Air trapped between the glasses and the wearer’s face is hotter and more humid because the worker’s skin is hotter and perspiring, increasing the likelihood of fog,” Talbot wrote.

-He added that wrap-around eyewear and goggles, especially under a visor, offers greater protection from injury, although they may also reduce airflow and make fogging more likely.
+He added that wrap-around eyewear and goggles, especially under a visor, offers greater protection from injury.
+However they may also reduce airflow and make fogging more likely.

-Jodi Grohe, also in Occupational Health & Safety Online, wrote that sudden environmental changes such as opening the door of an oven; stepping from air-conditioning into a hot, muggy day or going in and out of coolers present workplace hazards.
+Jodi Grohe, also in Occupational Health & Safety Online, wrote that sudden environmental changes present workplace hazards.
+For instance, opening the door of an oven; stepping from air-conditioning into a hot, muggy day or going in and out of coolers.

-She said workers in full-body PPE face a greater risk of fogging since the “closed system” prevents heat and moisture from escaping, making the worker perspire more.
+She said workers in full-body PPE face a greater risk of fogging.
+The “closed system” prevents heat and moisture from escaping, making the worker perspire more.

 Preventing Fogging in Safety Eyewear

-Safety glasses, goggles and other PPE should always be matched to a specific application based on a risk assessment, and the requirement for anti-fogging features should be part of that.
+Safety glasses, goggles and other PPE should always be matched to a specific application based on a risk assessment.
+In addition, the requirement for anti-fogging features should be part of that.

-Talbot cited US Government OHSA literature that suggests protective eyewear should contain anti-fog lenses, as well as ventilation, where the application allows it.
+Talbot refers to US Government OHSA literature.
+It suggests protective eyewear should contain anti-fog lenses, as well as ventilation, where the application allows it.

-Furthermore Talbot says workers should be supplied with anti-fog treatments – pre-moistened wipes containing a chemical that bonds with the lens’ surface and prevents moisture adherence.
+Furthermore Talbot says workers should receive anti-fog treatments – pre-moistened wipes containing a chemical that bonds with the lens’ surface and prevents moisture adherence.

 Worker education is also critical and fog dangers should be outlined as part of heat stress training and toolbox talks.

-Straps and lanyards should also be provided so that when safety eyewear is removed during a break, it will not be left behind when returning to work after a break.
+Straps and lanyards should also be provided.
+Thus when safety eyewear is removed during a break, it will not be left behind when returning to work after a break.